Dutch Language Courses for Native Speakers of German

 The University of Groningen Language Centre Dutch courses for non-native speakers are described in terms of the Common European Framework of Reference (CEFR).
 This is a reference framework developed by the Council of Europe that provides a basis for comparing language proficiency levels and interpreting test scores.

 If you want to register for a Dutch course and you have not followed a course with the Language Centre before, you must visit the office hour.
-You can only register for a course if you have been given the matching advice.
+You can only register for a course if you have been given the matching advice, with the exception of UG students and staff.
+They do not have to visit the office hour for the beginners' courses (starting from level 0).

 Cancellation procedure for Dutch courses for native speakers of German, funded by the Board of the University of Groningen